deyles-zz/brainjvm/README.md

 ## Why?

 I dunno, why not?
-I got interested in screwing around with Brainfuck while writing [brainfuckjs](https://github.com/dan-eyles/brainfuckjs) and wanted to write a simple compiler instead of an interpreter.
+I got interested in screwing around with Brainf\*ck while writing [brainf\*ckjs](https://github.com/dan-eyles/brainfuckjs) and wanted to write a simple compiler instead of an interpreter.

-Originally I was planning on writing the assembler using [Apache BCEL](http://commons.apache.org/bcel/), but after playing around with it for a while I realized I was going to end up plowing way too many hours into the project and instead chose to use the [JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html) package included in Java 6.
+Originally I was planning on writing the assembler using [Apache BCEL](http://commons.apache.org/bcel/), but after playing around with it for a while I realized I was going to end up ploughing way too many hours into the project and instead chose to use the [JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html) package included in Java 6.
 BCEL is pretty neat, you should definitely check it out, I doubt you'll end up assembling more efficient byte code than the **javac** compiler though.